anjalisingh1109/PHP_hunt/README.md

 CLONE the repository ......

 step 1:
-Download XAMPP (or any other server) download it successfully
+First go on the following site and download the version of XAMPP that corresponds with your device: apachefriends.org download it successfully
 Then, OPEN the XAMPP file location, and click on the folder called “XAMPP htdocs folder”.
 This is where you will eventually be putting your code folder with your PHP code and other code files for your site.
 Move your folder ( form project php ) ---->>> XAMPP htdocs folder.

 Step 2:
-Download and Install the Test Mail Server Tool start at port 25
+Download and Install the Test Mail Server Tool(toolheap.com/test-mail-server-tool) start at port 25

 Step 3: Connect a MySQL Database to PHP